robertdalla/demo-jobs-scheduler/README.md

 ![Image](./Jobs-Scheduler-Demo_2.jpg)

-Jobs Scheduler Demo is an app that allows you to create and schedule jobs cards and move them across a calendar.
+Jobs Scheduler Demo is an app that allows you to create and schedule job cards and move them across a calendar.
 Job cards are associated with types and can be tagged and filtered with labels.

 The app is built with Angular and Bootstrap, and was a quick frontend prototype presented at Strategik Pty Ltd.